MichaelWearing/FullStack-Java-React/README.md

 --- Front end ---

 Current:
-- Confirm that it is a valid email
+- Email or password being inncorect should be communicated

 ToDo:
 - Don't allow login when failed authentication
 - Display user logged in
 - Keep user logged in on reload using cookies
 - Refresh should not log a user out (use cookies)
-- Email or password being inncorect should be communicated
 - Wipe user info after a user is created?
 - Maybe look into design